JackMordaunt/nativefier/readme.md

     1. Download
     1. Add to final binary

 - [ ] Support svg logos.
 - [ ] Support icon override.
     - Supply the site to load and an alternative to scrape the icon from.
+- [ ] Remove dependency on `icnsify`.
+- [ ] Don't assume icon is png.